W-algebras associated to surfaces: The moduli space of sheaves

 At the level of dg structures, the map \eqref{eqn:pi-} arises from the commutativity of the following diagram of projective bundles on $\CM' \times S$, coupled with \eqref{eqn:desc 2} and \eqref{eqn:fine}:

 In other words, the homomorphism between the dg structure sheaves of $\fZ_1$ and $\fZ_2^\bullet$ is induced by the duals of the maps labeled ``projection" in the formula above.
-The same kind of diagram defines the map \eqref{eqn:pi+}.
+An analogous diagram defines the map \eqref{eqn:pi+}.
 At the level of $K$--theory, the map $\pi_-: \fZ_2^\bullet \rightarrow \fZ_1$ is the projectivization of the virtual vector bundle:

 where the locally free sheaves $\CW',\CV'$ on $\fZ_1$ correspond to the sheaf denoted $\CF'$ in:

 Similarly, the map $\pi_+: \fZ_2^\bullet \rightarrow \fZ_1$ is the projectivization of the virtual vector bundle: